Wes Brown, Senior Associate

 Faith Communities Director

 Wes Brown joined moss+ross following a 36-year career in fundraising with the Divinity School at Duke University where he held titles from director to associate dean.
-A veteran of three comprehensive Duke campaigns, an initiative for new scholarship endowments, and a building addition, Wes and his colleagues have been involved with gathering $319 million in contributions from individuals, foundations, and church-related organizations.
+A veteran of three comprehensive Duke campaigns, an initiative for new scholarship endowments, and a building addition, Wes and his colleagues were involved with gathering $319 million in contributions from individuals, foundations, and church-related organizations.

 A native of North Carolina, Wes was educated at Methodist College (B.A., 1973) and Duke University Divinity School (M.Div., 1976).
 He was recognized for his work in philanthropy and awarded the honorary Doctor of Divinity degree by Methodist College (now Methodist University) in 2001.
 As an ordained elder in the North Carolina Conference of the United Methodist Church, his first vocation was service as a pastor for five years in both urban and rural churches prior to his appointment to Duke in 1981.
 He was a fellow with The Program for New Development Officers for Theological Education, 1981-82, funded by Lilly Endowment.
 His work over decades in the Divinity School involved every aspect of external relations and development, ultimately focusing on major philanthropic projects and planned giving.
+In 2018, Wes earned the Executive Certificate in Religious Fundraising through the Lake Institute on Faith & Giving, Lilly Family School of Philanthropy, Indiana University, where he is now an adjunct member of the faculty.

 Wes Brown maintains a heartfelt concern for the education and support of men and women who seek to be faithful Christian disciples in the life of the church and the world.
 He understands the role of strong, vital institutions as they form and inform leaders for the greater good.